autocore-ai/autocore_pcu_doc/docs/Pcu_hardware_manual.md

 ### EMMC

 The size of internal EMMC storage is 64GB.

-To enable EMMC and boot from it, please short pin 1 to pin 2 of Jmp 1-3 as described in the the section above.
+To boot from EMMC, "DIP switch" should be set as: 3 ON, others OFF, "Jmp 1-3" should be set as: Short pin 1 to pin 2.

 ### External SD

 The minimum recommended card size is 64GB, and the speed should be at least class 10 A1, it is strongly recommended to use high speed SD card, e.g. class U3, A2.

+To boot from SD card, "DIP switch" should be set as: 3 ON, others OFF, "Jmp 1-3" should be set as: Short pin 2 to pin 3.

-The system image need to be flashed first using another PC.
+For blank SD card, the system image need to be flashed first using another PC.
 Please refer to [Flash Base MPU image](Pcu_setup.md#flash-base-mpu-image) .

-To enable SD and boot from it, please short pin 2 to pin 3 of Jmp 1-3 as described in the the section above.